 Keep your bird comfortable

-At around 72 degrees Farenheight, no colder than 65, no warmer than 85 roughly.
+At around 72 degrees Fahrenheit, no colder than 65, no warmer than 85 roughly.
+Slightly humid environment.

 Keep your bird Because He Keeps You Happy